Sanjit Biswas Sells 96,000 Shares of Samsara Inc. (NYSE:IOT) Stock

-Samsara Inc. (NYSE:IOT – Get Free Report) CEO Sanjit Biswas sold 96,000 shares of the company’s stock in a transaction on Tuesday, March 26th.
-The stock was sold at an average price of $39.26, for a total transaction of $3,768,960.00.
-Following the completion of the transaction, the chief executive officer now directly owns 1,307,921 shares in the company, valued at approximately $51,348,978.46.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Samsara Inc. (NYSE:IOT – Get Free Report) CEO Sanjit Biswas sold 96,000 shares of Samsara stock in a transaction that occurred on Tuesday, April 2nd.
+The shares were sold at an average price of $34.69, for a total transaction of $3,330,240.00.
+Following the completion of the sale, the chief executive officer now owns 57,600 shares of the company’s stock, valued at $1,998,144.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.

 Sanjit Biswas also recently made the following trade(s):